BDAII/PMTL/README.md

 Development and Validation of AKI Predictive Models Based on Personalized Model with Transfer Learning
 =====================================================================

-This is the working directory building and validating Personalized Model with Transfer Learning (PMTL) for Acute Kidney Injury (AKI) prediction based on electronic health records (EHRs) from University of Kansas Medical Center (KUMC).
+This is the working directory for building and validating a Personalized Model with Transfer Learning (PMTL) for Acute Kidney Injury (AKI) prediction based on electronic health records (EHRs) from University of Kansas Medical Center (KUMC).

-by Kang Liu, with Yong Hu, Mei Liu
+by Kang Liu, with Yong Hu and Mei Liu
 [Big Data Decision Institute, Jinan University][BDDI] [Medical Informatics Division, Univeristy of Kansas Medical Center][MI]